-Romans by the river
+Romans by the Rivers

-Over the last two years, teams of volunteers, conservation builders and archaeologists have been working hard to protect and strengthen the above-ground remains of Ambleside Roman Fort.
+In recent summers, teams of volunteers, conservation builders and archaeologists have been working hard to protect and strengthen the above-ground remains of Ambleside Roman Fort.

 Ambleside Roman Fort is open every day, year round.
 So next time you’re in Ambleside, walk along to the fort and see it for yourself.